combustible-lemon-labs/beauty_boilerplate/README.md

 It makes a great pairing for Preact, as it lets you write reusable components with styles baked into the components markup.
 Its [Core Concepts](https://tailwindcss.com/docs/utility-first) section provides a more in-depth explanation.

+## What's Next?

+I'd love to provide a set of customizable Preact components for NUI frontends, powered by Tailwind of course.

+Improve build process; instead of splitting the resource in `./dist/` and the NUI in `./src/html/`, copy the needed files from `./src/html/` to `./dist/`.

 ## Usage

 1) You'll want to `"Use this template"` to create your own repository.
 2) `git clone` your newly created repository onto your local-machine.
 3) Enter the cloned directory and run `npm install` to get all dependencies.
 4) You should now be ready to begin writing your resource.
 See the following section for information on the various `scripts` which make using the boilerplate easier.